Koreans in Japan: Terminology

-The Japanese word "Zainichi" itself means a foreign citizen "staying in Japan", and implies temporary residence.
-Nevertheless, the term "Zainichi Korean" is used to describe settled permanent residents of Japan, both those who have retained their Joseon or North Korean/South Korean nationalities, and even sometimes includes Japanese citizens of Korean descent who acquired Japanese nationality by naturalization or by birth from one or both parents who have Japanese citizenship.
+The Japanese word itself means a foreign citizen "staying in Japan", and implies temporary residence.
+Nevertheless, the term "Zainichi Korean" is used to describe settled permanent residents of Japan, both those who have retained their Joseon, North Korean or South Korean nationalities, and even sometimes includes Japanese citizens of Korean descent who acquired Japanese nationality by naturalization or by birth from one or both parents who have Japanese citizenship.

-Statistics
+Korean Japanese refers to Koreans residing in Japan who hold Japanese nationality, rather than South Korean or North Korean nationality.
+In everyday usage, the term is sometimes discussed alongside Zainichi Koreans, although some sources continue to distinguish between (韓国, kankoku) and (朝鮮, chōsen) due to the continued presence of residents who retain (朝鮮籍, chōsen-seki) or are affiliated with Chongryon.

+Population

+Many commentary has advanced broader estimates for the total number of people of Korean descent in Japan when including naturalized Japanese citizens and their descendants.
+A Chosun Ilbo article, drawing on reporting based on Tokyo correspondent observations and interviews, described figures in the range of four million as commonly cited and presented roughly four million as a realistic estimate.
+The same commentary also stated that Mindan (the Korean Residents Union in Japan), an organization representing portions of the Zainichi Korean community and supported by the government of the Republic of Korea, has cited a similar estimate.

+The Zainichi population declined significantly due to death, returning to Korea, and assimilating into the general Japanese population.

-According to the Ministry of Justice, 409,238 South Koreans and 23,206 North Koreans (朝鮮人, Chōsen-jin) were registered as permanent or non-permanent residents of Japan in 2024.
+According to the Ministry of Justice, 407,341 South Koreans and 22,201 North Koreans (朝鮮人, Chōsen-jin) were registered as permanent or non-permanent residents of Japan in 2025.
 Below, two statistics on the numbers of foreign residents living in Japan are displayed, one map and one chart:

 The map of foreign residents living in Japan as of the year 2000.

 The chart of foreign residents living in Japan.

 History

 Overview

 The modern flow of Koreans to Japan started with the Japan-Korea Treaty of 1876 and increased dramatically after 1920.
 During World War II, a large number of Koreans were also conscripted by Japan.
 Another wave of migration started after South Korea was devastated by the Korean War in the 1950s.
 Also noteworthy was the large number of refugees from the massacres on Jeju Island by the South Korean government.

 Statistics regarding Zainichi immigration are scarce.
-However, in 1988, a Mindan youth group called Zainihon Daikan Minkoku Seinendan (재일본대한민국청년회, 在日本大韓民国青年会) published a report titled, "Father, tell us about that day.
-Report to reclaim our history" (アボジ聞かせて あの日のことを—我々の歴史を取り戻す運動報告書).
+However, in 1988, a Mindan youth group called Zainihon Daikan Minkoku Seinendan (Note: 재일본대한민국청년회, 在日本大韓民国青年会) published a report titled, "Father, tell us about that day.
+Report to reclaim our history" (Note: アボジ聞かせて あの日のことを—我々の歴史を取り戻す運動報告書).
 The report included a survey of first-generation Koreans' reasons for immigration.
 The result was 13.3% for conscription, 39.6% for economics, 17.3% for marriage and family, 9.5% for study/academic, 20.2% for other reasons and 0.2% unknown.
 The survey excluded those who were under 12 when they arrived in Japan.